Department of Justice is now the Department of Communities and Justice. Find out more >

 You can speak from prepared notes.
 This can be helpful if you are nervous or are concerned you might forget to mention something.
 For more information, see Step by step guide: Preparing for the hearing.

 If the Court made orders that you do not have to attend a hearing in person, you will not need to present your case at court, but you will still need to prepare, file and serve evidence.
 The Judge will look at the evidence and make a decision without the parties being present.
 This is sometimes called having your case ‘heard on the papers’.
 If you are not sure if you have to go to a hearing, you should get

-In the Federal Circuit Court evidence can be given orally or by affidavit or statement.
+In the Federal Circuit and Family Court of Australia evidence can be given orally or by affidavit or statement.
 Usually, the affidavit or statement has already been filed.
 On the day of the hearing, the witness may be asked to swear or affirm that the contents of their affidavit is true.
 They will then be questioned by the other party (called 'cross examination').
-In cases using the small claims procedures, the judge:
+In cases using the small claims procedures, the Judge:

 If you have documents or records and you want to use them as evidence, they can be made part of your affidavit or statement.
 This can be done by either 'annexing' or 'exhibiting' them to the affidavit or statement.